Arthi-chaud/Meelo/docs/src/album-types.md

 ## Type recognition

-Meelo tries to be as independent from user interactions as possible.
+Meelo tries to be as independent of user interactions as possible.
 Therefore, type recognition is done automatically, when a new album is registered.

 For now, Type recognition is solely based on the Album's title.
 Keywords to recognize an album's type were inspired by the way other music streaming services would categorize an album.
 Therefore, if your music collection's naming convention work a similar way to Spotify, Apple Music, ..., there might not be a lot to change if you want to fully enjoy this feature.
 However, if you consider that one of the following ways to recognize a type is incomplete or incorrect, feel free to [open an issue](https://github.com/Arthi-chaud/Meelo/issues).